tutorcruncher/timecruncher/_posts/2015-07-15-tutor-awards.md

 layout: post
 title:  "Tutor Awards 9th July 2015 House of Lords"
 permalink: tutor-awards
+author: TutorCruncher
 ---
-### Phienas Pett

-a 'super tutor' has been  awarded  the best and longest serving tutor in the tutoring industry awards last night at the House of Lords, Phineas has been recognised for his contribution to pupils by scooping the National Tutoring  Award  during a prestigious event at the House of Lords yesterday (9th July).
+A 'super tutor' has been  awarded  the best and longest serving tutor in the tutoring industry awards last night at the House of Lords, Phineas Pett has been recognised for his contribution to pupils by scooping the National Tutoring  Award  during a prestigious event at the House of Lords yesterday (9th July).

 The annual  awards, hosted by the National Tutoring Conference (NTC) which bring together key figures from the UK’s